xlucas/xlucas.github.io/_posts/2017-05-08-github-pages-ovh-ssl-gateway.markdown

 tags: [github, ovh]
 ---

+> #### Update
+> Since **May 01 2018**, Github supports serving custom domain over HTTPS, read
+> Github [announcement][github announcement] for this feature.

-> #### The limitation
+## The limitation
-> Github pages are a great way to quickly host your personal blog, repository
-> homepage and any other static content.
-Combined with [Jekyll][jekyll] you have
-> enough to host a free, beautiful, highly-configurable website.
-Github reserves
-> a subdomain of `github.io` for each user.
-But what if you want to use a domain
-> name you own instead?
-Well, github supports [custom
-> domains][github-custom-domain].
-However, if you try to reach your domain over
-> https you will find out that the certificate is invalid and the connection is
+Github pages are a great way to quickly host your personal blog, repository homepage and any other static content.
+Combined with [Jekyll][jekyll] you have enough to host a free, beautiful, highly-configurable website.
+Github reserves a subdomain of `github.io` for each user.
+But what if you want to use a domain name you own instead?
+Well, github supports [custom domains][github-custom-domain].
+However, if you try to reach your domain over https you will find out that the certificate is invalid and the connection is insecure!
-> insecure!
 That's because *github don't support SSL on custom domains*.

 ## OVH SSL Gateway
 Since a few months, [OVH][ovh-com] proposes amongst its offers a reverse proxy